krizzdewizz/ngoy-starter-web/README.md

 [ngoy](https://github.com/krizzdewizz/ngoy) is a template engine for the JVM, based on the Angular+ component architecture.

-Clone this repo to get started using ngoy
+Clone this repo to get started using ngoy:

 ```
 git clone https://github.com/krizzdewizz/ngoy-starter-web